tandrewnichols/vim-determined/README.md

 - `:VTerm` - Like `:Term`, but in a vertical split . . . so this is identical to `:Term!` but is included for completeness.
 - `:STerm` - Synonymous with `:Term` but included for completeness.

+### Mappings

+Within a terminal window opened by `vim-determined`, `<C-r>` is mapped to rerun the original command.
+Hopefully, the symmetry is obvious. `<C-r>` is for "redo," but terminals are not modifiable, so I'm repurposing that keybinding to have specialized meaning.

 ## Contributing

 I always try to be open to suggestions, but I do still have opinions about what this should and should not be so . . . it never hurts to ask before investing a lot of time on a patch.